-A copy of the Sexual Violence and Misconduct Policy is given to all Tamwood Careers directors, controlling shareholders, owners, partners and other persons who manage or director the affairs, along with teachers, staff, contractors, and other employees, and training is provided regarding the policy and the processes of reporting, investigating, and responding to complaints of sexual violence.
+A copy of the Sexual Violence and Misconduct Policy is included in every contract made between Tamwood Careers and its students.
+Furthermore, a copy of the Sexual Violence and Misconduct Policy is given to all Tamwood Careers directors, controlling shareholders, owners, partners and other persons who manage or director the affairs, along with teachers, staff, contractors, and other employees, and training is provided regarding the policy and the processes of reporting, investigating, and responding to complaints of sexual violence.